 Rectilinear ultra-wide-angle lenses also keep lines straight.
 It is particularly useful for professionals.
 Their images do not experience distortion as they do with fisheye lenses.

 Ultra-wide-angle lenses can also be used creatively for more dynamic images too.
 These exaggerate the space between the near and the far.
 It makes them popular with landscape photographers.
 Those who want to emphasize something in the foreground to make it look big and dominating.
 They have an unusual and dramatic effect and also work well with portraiture or product photography.

 It does mean that this is a lens meant for very specific purposes.
-It can also be seen as bulky, expensive and impractical for some people usually casual users.
-If you are into the landscape photography, getting one of these will put a smile on your face.
+It can also be seen as bulky, expensive, and impractical for some people usually casual users.
+If you are into landscape photography, getting one of these will put a smile on your face.

 Tamron SP 24-70mm F/2.8 Di VC USD came into the market in February 2012.
 It was just a day before the Canon EF 24-70mm f/2.8L II USM.
 Its headline feature is the ‘VC’ in its name, standing for ‘Vibration Control’.
-It’s the first and only optically-stabilized fast regular zoom for full best super zoom.
+It’s the first and only optically-stabilized fast regular zoom for a full best superzoom.

 Image Stabilization in the Nikon speak, and Vibration Compensation in the Tamron will help to some degree in a little light.
 It lets you use relatively slow shutter speeds without images suffering from camera shake.

 If you’re shooting action, and need fast shutter speeds to prevent motion blur, you’re going to need good light if using a super zoom lens.